emilyworks/overcooked-ai-agents/README.md

 2. The code for various AI agents can be found in test/agents.py .

-3. Start ipython and run test/environment_state_action.py to run visualizations of agents working in their Overcooked environment.
+3. Start ipython and type "run test/environment_state_action.py" to run visualizations of agents working in their Overcooked environment.

 For specifics on existing agent code and how to run the code, please refer to in-file comments.